thaliaarchi/notes/topics/floating-point/software_impls.md

 - [tacanslabs/berkeley-softfloat-3](https://github.com/tacanslabs/berkeley-softfloat-3)
   adds Wasm build support.

-## GNU MPFR

-[GNU MPFR](https://www.mpfr.org/) is a C library for floating-point computations with arbitrary precision, which is set on construction.

-Rug for Rust wraps MPFR with [`Float`](https://docs.rs/rug/latest/rug/struct.Float.html).

 ## LLVM `APFloat`

 `llvm::APFloat` is a C++ data type in LLVM, that implements arbitrary-precision